dklevakin/ai-map/doc/index.md

 - Toggle between Ukrainian and English content localizations.
 - Expandable categories, groups, and subgroups with detailed service descriptions.
 - Tooltips that surface extended descriptions and direct links to each service on hover.
-- Visual icons next to service names for instant recognition of the service type.
+- Real product logos next to service names for instant recognition.
 - Adaptive canvas height for large catalogs plus keyboard navigation support.

 ## How to Use the Site